 - And at anytime there are concerns over the baby’s growth, development or general health.

 This campaign is so important.
-A recent survey hosted by Bounty discovered that of the 750 new parents who responded, only 20% of parents were aware that measuring a baby’s head can help identify hydrocephalus.
-Almost half (45%), of parents surveyed did not know that their baby’s head should be measured at birth – this needs to change!
+A recent survey undertaken in 2023 by Harry’s HAT discovered that of the 750 new parents who responded, only 20% were aware that measuring a baby’s head can help identify hydrocephalus.
+Almost half (45%), of parents surveyed did not know that their baby’s head should be measured at around 24-hours after birth.
+This needs to change!

 Coverage and engagement